Canon G1 X vs Panasonic LX100

 With 14.2MP, the G1X offers a higher resolution than the LX100 (12.7MP), but the G1X nevertheless has marginally larger individual pixels (pixel pitch of 4.30μm versus 4.21μm for the LX100) due to its larger sensor.
 However, the LX100 is a somewhat more recent model (by 2 years and 8 months) than the G1X, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the LX100 has a markedly higher DXO score than the G1X (overall score 7 points higher), which will translate into better image quality.
-The advantage is based on 0.6 bits higher color depth, 1.7 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The advantage is based on 0.6 bits higher color depth, 1.7 EV in additional dynamic range, and 0.2 stops of reduced low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the LX100 provides a better video resolution than the G1X.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX100 provides a better video resolution than the G1X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/24p.

 Feature comparison: Canon G1 X vs Panasonic LX100